Wealthify doesn't support your browser

 Can you transfer a Child Trust Fund?

-Just like Junior ISAs, Child Trust Funds (CTFs) let you save or invest for your kid in a tax-efficient way as they keep the government’s hands off any gains your child can make.
+Just like Junior ISAs, Child Trust Funds (CTFs) let you save or invest for your child in a tax-efficient way as they keep the government’s hands off any gains your child can make.

 CTFs were introduced in April 2005 to help parents give their child a financial head-start in life, but six years later, they were replaced by Junior ISAs.
 Although you can’t open any new CTF, you can still pay into an existing one as long as you don’t go over the annual limit, which is the exact same as the Junior ISA allowance.